 You really can’t go wrong with Tex-Mex.
 There are dozens of delicious Mexican restaurants in Virginia Beach, but Tijuana Flats might take the cake.
 All of their chips, tortillas, queso, and guac are made fresh from scratch daily, and if that wasn’t enough to get your mouth watering, they have a self-service salsa bar filled with dozens of flavorful salsas to top any and every meal.
 And yes, the salsas are made fresh daily too.

 What to Order: The burrito bowl.
 Make it how you want, but don’t forget the jalapeños.

 For as many wonderful Mexican restaurants there are, you can find just as many pizza joints all over town that will leave you feeling satisfied.
 But if you’re looking for something a little different with an authentically local feel, Chicho’s is your best bet.
 Along with a great tap list and endless delicious pizza options, they offer a spicy marina sauce in place of the average marinara to spice up any pizza combination of your choosing.

 What to Order: None other than a pepperoni pizza with spicy marinara.

-While Pelon’s might run you a few extra dollars, I’d probably pay double considering the quality and taste you’ll find with almost everything on the menu.
-You can tell a great deal about a place by its parking lot, and considering the always-full parking lot in front of Pelons, they either have terrible parking or food that’s to die for.
+Bro’s Fish Tacos might just have some of the best-priced tacos in town.
+I’d probably pay double considering the quality and taste you’ll find with almost everything on the menu.
+You can tell a great deal about a place by its parking lot, and considering the always-full parking lot in front of Bro’s, they either have tight parking or food that’s to die for.
 Let me assure you, it’s both.
 So while you might want to catch a ride, it’s worth every second.